Gokulkrishna05-dev/BroCode/README.md

 # BroCode
-Medassist - The application used to summarize the medical reports.
+Med assist - The application used to summarize the medical reports.